Minds of the Movement

 Mariam Azeem

-Mariam Azeem is Director of Movement Support and Learning at Rhize.
-She brings more than a decade’s experience and expertise in the field of adult education, training and coaching for nonviolent civil resistance, human rights, women leadership and movement building.
-She works with youth, women, gender and sexual minorities to support and amplify their narratives of human rights and justice.
-Azeem is a civil resistance trainer and her coaching work focuses on nonviolent conflict and creating participatory citizenship and accountable democracy.
+Mariam Azeem possesses nearly fifteen years of experience and expertise in the field of education, training, and coaching for nonviolent civil resistance, human rights, women’s leadership, and movement building.
+She supports and facilitates youth, women, and gender and sexual minorities in advancing their narratives of human rights and justice.

 Writings from Mariam Azeem